TheArtofJs/regularexpressions/README.md

 # regularexpressions
 here you can find some examples  using regular expressions
-# What is Regular Expressions any way ?
+# What is Regular Expressions  ?
 regular expressions come from computer science concept and it used in programming languages to find ( _search_ ) and replace in strings